Róisín Upton: Early years and education

 and is originally from Janesboro on the south side of the city.
 She has two older brothers, Diarmaid and Sean, both of whom have played rugby union for Munster at schoolboy level and have played for Young Munster in the All-Ireland League.
 Upton attended An Mhodh Scoil and Crescent College before studying at the University of Connecticut where she gained a BA in Psychology.
 In 2019 she completed her two years Masters in Primary education in Mary Immaculate College Limerick.
-As well as playing field hockey in her youth, Upton also played ladies' Gaelic football for Mungret St. Pauls and women's association football for Janesboro.
+As well as playing field hockey in her youth, Upton also played ladies' Gaelic football for Mungret St.Pauls winning numerous County medals.She also won a munster and All-Ireland title with Limerick underage football. and women's association football for Janesboro Football club.

 Domestic teams

 Early years

 Upton started playing field hockey at Crescent College and then subsequently with Catholic Institute.
 She helped Crescent College win two Munster Schools Junior Cup and two Senior Cup titles.
 She also captained the Crescent College team.
 She helped Catholic Institute challenge for Munster club honours.